Untitled Header Image

 Founded in 2015, we are a bible-based organization led by volunteers.
 We provide classes and fellowship events to enrich your home learning.
 Our goal is to have fun and build friendships while serving the Lord.
 We believe in homeschooling as family.
 It takes everyone working together to have a successful, low-cost program.

 A commitment in both attendance and participation is required.
 Parents must be willing to teach a class; however, you may not always be placed as a teacher.
+We are not a drop-off program.
+Parents stay on-site during co-op hours.

 GENERAL CO-OP INFO

-** IMPORTANT ** We have limited space for new families.
+We have limited space for new families.
 Applications are processed in order received and approved based on space availability, willingness to teach, and background check results.

 Semester dates?

-• $40 membership fee, paid each semester.
+• $50 membership fee, paid each semester.

-• $5 per student supply fee, paid each semester (charged for Nursery-12th grade)
+• $5 per student fee (nursery-12th grade), paid each semester.

 8:40 am - Doors Open